abshamsft/azure-docs/articles/log-analytics/log-analytics-network-performance-monitor-service-endpoint.md

 ---
 title: Network Performance Monitor solution in Azure Log Analytics | Microsoft Docs
-description: Use the Service Endpoint Manager capability in Network Performance Monitor to monitor network connectivity to any endpoint that has an open TCP port.
+description: Use the Service Connectivity Monitor capability in Network Performance Monitor to monitor network connectivity to any service, application or host.
 services: log-analytics
 documentationcenter: ''
 author: abshamsft